dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/02-upgrading-to-v1.5.md

 As described in [dbt-core#7169](https://github.com/dbt-labs/dbt-core/pull/7169), command-line parameters that could be silent before will no longer be silent.
 See [dbt-labs/dbt-core#7158](https://github.com/dbt-labs/dbt-core/issues/7158) and [dbt-labs/dbt-core#6800](https://github.com/dbt-labs/dbt-core/issues/6800) for more examples of the behavior we are fixing.

-Finally: The [built-in `generate_alias_name` macro](https://github.com/dbt-labs/dbt-core/blob/1.5.latest/core/dbt/include/global_project/macros/get_custom_name/get_custom_alias.sql) has been updated to handle versioned models.
-In order to start defining versioned models, projects which have reimplemented the `generate_alias_name` macro with custom logic will need to update those custom implementations.
-This is not a requirement before upgrading to v1.5, only for using the new feature.
+Finally: The [built-in `generate_alias_name` macro](https://github.com/dbt-labs/dbt-core/blob/1.5.latest/core/dbt/include/global_project/macros/get_custom_name/get_custom_alias.sql) now includes logic to handle versioned models.
+If your project has reimplemented the `generate_alias_name` macro with custom logic, and you want to start using [model versions](model-versions), you will need to update the logic in your macro.
+Note that, while this is **note** a prerequisite for upgrading to v1.5—only for using the new feature—we recommmend that you do this during your upgrade, whether you're planning to use model versions tomorrow or far in the future.

 ### For consumers of dbt artifacts (metadata)